-This question comes up again and again… and honestly, the answer this question has changed in recent years based on new laws enacted that affect what a home owner can do when they’re selling their house under a rent to own agreement.
+This question comes up again and again… and honestly, the answer has changed in recent years based on new laws enacted that affect what a home owner can do when selling their house under a rent to own agreement.

 One of the big benefits of owning a house is that you (hopefully) earn equity as you make payments and pay down the mortgage.

-One thing many home owners don’t take into account is that really during the first 5 years (or more) the majority of your mortgage payment to the bank is interest… and very little of your payments for the first 5 years actually goes to pay down the principal and earn you equity.
+One thing many home owners don’t take into account is that really during the first 5 years (or more) the majority of your mortgage payment to the bank is interest… and very little actually goes to pay down the principal and earn you equity.

 But on the flip side, the 2nd half of your mortgage is usually where the majority of your equity is earned since most of those payments go to the principal.